 Are Early Morning Colosseum Tours Worth Paying More For?

-Early morning Colosseum tours can be worth paying more for if your main goal is avoiding crowds.
+Early morning Colosseum tours can be worth paying more for if your main goal is reducing crowd pressure.
 The earlier you enter, the better your chance of seeing the monument before the heaviest visitor flow builds.

 Be careful with wording, though.
 Some tours are early morning tours during regular opening hours, while others may advertise special timing or priority access.
 Read the start time, meeting time, and access details before assuming the tour enters before normal public opening.